jsmdev/thenaturalway-backend/WARP.md

 - Database currently uses SQLite; PostgreSQL support configured but commented in docker-compose
 - All API endpoints are under `/api/` prefix
 - The project uses absolute imports for app modules
+- **Code style is automatically enforced** by Ruff and pre-commit hooks